 The principal activities of the Audit and Assurance team within the Audit Division of the FRC are as follows:

-- Standards and Guidance – Develops and maintains auditing and assurance standards and guidance for engagements that are performed in the public interest within the United Kingdom and Republic of Ireland.
+- Standards and Guidance – Develops and maintains auditing and assurance standards and guidance for engagements that are performed in the public interest within the United Kingdom.
 This includes:

 - Standards and guidance for auditors;